Right to Read | An inquiry snapshot

 Data requested from school boards and faculties of education

 Since the OHRC launched the Right to Read inquiry on October 3, 2019, it has requested documents, data and information from a representative sample of eight English-language school boards and all 13 Faculties of Education in Ontario.
-It has received information from the school boards and Faculties of Education and begun the process of following up for further information and clarification.
+It has received information from the school boards and faculties of education.

-The OHRC anticipates that its continued engagements with school boards, the Ministry of Education and other education sector stakeholders may be delayed, as they focus on addressing strategies for students’ continued learning in light of current school closures.
+The OHRC anticipates that its continued engagements with school boards, the Ministry of Education and other education sector stakeholders may be delayed, as they focus on addressing strategies for students’ continued learning in light of the COVID-19 pandemic.

 The OHRC continues to work with its expert Dr. Linda Siegel, Professor Emeritus at the University of British Columbia, as best as it can in the current circumstances.